Rolls-Royce Derwent: Mk.V

 The basic Derwent concept was also used to produce a redesigned and larger 5,000 lbf (22.2 kN) thrust engine known as the Rolls-Royce Nene.
 The Nene was such an advance over the Derwent that Derwent development effectively ended.
 The Nene was, however, larger in diameter and so could not fit into the nacelles of the Meteor.
 The next Derwent version, the Derwent Mk.V, was instead produced by scaling down the new Nene to the diameter of the previous Derwent, specifically for use on the Meteor.

 Several Derwents and Nenes were sold to the Soviet Union by the then Labour government, causing a major political row, as the Nene was the most powerful production turbojet in the world at the time.
 The Soviets promptly reverse engineered the Derwent V and produced their own unlicensed version, the Klimov RD-500.
 The Nene was reverse-engineered to form the propulsion unit for the famous MiG-15 jet fighter.
 The Derwent Mk.V was also used on the Canadian Avro Jetliner, but this was not put into production.

-On 7 November 1945, a Meteor powered by the Derwent V set a world air speed record of 606 mph (975 km/h) TAS.
+On 7 November 1945, a Meteor powered by the Derwent V set a world air speed record of 606 mph (975 km/h) true airspeed.